Background checks help businesses verify candidates during the hiring process

 Conducting criminal history checks can be a sensitive subject but it’s important to be transparent about these screenings with your candidates.

-From collectively dealing with the effects of the Covid-19 pandemic to navigating through an uncertain socio-political landscape, we are currently a world in recovery.
+From collectively dealing with the effects of the Covid-19 pandemic to navigating an uncertain socio-political landscape, we are currently a world in recovery.
 Humanity is at its most vulnerable and now is the time for businesses to work towards creating a safe and accepting work environment.

 Fostering a culture of equity and inclusion is a long-term commitment and employers must work towards implementing this across all avenues of their business.